pooky-labs/smart-contracts/docs/PookyGame.md

 function levelUp(uint256 tokenId) public
 ```

-Level up a Pooky Ball in exchange of a certain amount of $POK token.
+Level up a Pookyball in exchange of a certain amount of $POK token.

 _Requirements
-- msg.sender must be the owner of Pooky Ball tokenId.
+- msg.sender must be the owner of Pookyball tokenId.
-- Pooky Ball level should be strictly less than the maximum allowed level for its rarity.
+- Pookyball level should be strictly less than the maximum allowed level for its rarity.
 - msg.sender must own enough $POK tokens to pay the level up fee._

 ### verifySignature